OrionFinanceAI/docs/docs/introduction/orion.md

----
-sidebar_position: 1
----
 # What is Orion?

 Orion Finance is a **permissionless portfolio management protocol** designed to optimize onchain capital efficiency while minimizing costs and duplication of efforts for users.
 It enables anyone to create, manage, and invest in structured portfolios through **modular, yield-bearing vaults**.

 At its core, Orion is building a next-generation permissionless infrastructure that democratizes access to advanced portfolio strategies and lowers the barrier to entry for managers to participate in a marketplace of indices and actively managed DeFi products.

-We are building an on-chain [Millennium](https://www.efinancialcareers.it/news/2019/01/what-is-it-like-to-work-for-millennium-management).
+We are building [Millennium](https://www.efinancialcareers.it/news/2019/01/what-is-it-like-to-work-for-millennium-management).
+On-chain.

 ## Why Does Orion Exist?